tzuan16/BrainTumorClassification/docs/index.md

 - cjdata.tumorMask : a binary image with 1s indicating tumor region

 ## Approach
 Initially the data has been seggregated to three class types.
 The train and test set has been split based on the desired ratio (Here, 0.7).
-70% of each category of the data will be
+70% of each category of the data will be randomly picked up for the training set and the rest 30% will be categorized to the test data.
+Then, the images have been converted to tensors alonge with augmenting each image by rotating 90 degrees and vertical flipping the same.
+This avoids the model to overfit the training data.
+Here, Resnet50 which is pretrained in ImageNet dataset has been utilized as our model.

 ## Previous work